Office to Apartment Conversions

-Class B and C Office Buildings Hit Hard
+Class B and C Office Buildings Hit Especially Hard

-In addition, NAR estimates that about 518,000 office jobs lost during the pandemic24 have yet to be recovered, further reducing the amount of office space companies need.
-Class B and C buildings, which tend to be older and more obsolete, were hit particularly hard, as companies sought to move to newer and nicer buildings to entice employees back to the office and to help recruit and retain talent.
+Class B and C office buildings, which tend to be older and more obsolete, have been hit especially hard by the post-pandemic growth in remote and hybrid work, as companies have sought to move to newer and nicer buildings to entice employees back to the office and to help recruit and retain talent.

-Remote and Hybrid Work Are Likely Here to Stay
+Remote and Hybrid Work Are Here to Stay

-As the pandemic has shown signs of subsiding and Covid-19 vaccines and effective therapeutics have become widely available, many cities and employers have made concerted efforts to coax employees back to the office.
-Even so, it appears that the remote and hybrid work trends are here to stay, at least for the foreseeable future.
+While the Covid-19 pandemic is mostly behind us, many cities and employers are making concerted efforts to coax employees back to the office.
+Even so, it appears that remote and hybrid work are here to stay, at least for the foreseeable future.